open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 - A `Span`.

-Sets the specified `Span` as active for the current OpenTelemetry `Context`.
+Gets the underlying OpenTelemetry `Span` and sets it as active for the current OpenTelemetry `Context`.

 ### Get the active Span

-Gets the active `Span` for the current OpenTelemetry `Context`.
+Gets the active OpenTelemetry `Span` and returns a `Span` Shim wrapping it.
 The API MUST return null if none exist.

 ## Span Shim